Edox86/HTB-Writeups/Iterative Virus/Iterative Virus.md

 - The other only visible string of interest is: `Hello World!`
 - This is printed to the console upon execution of the program.(since it is a virus, we should not run it in the system!
 But I can tell you that this is the string printed by the program when it runs in the console).
 We can definitely use it to set a breakpoint or check what part of the code uses it.
 (And we will find that it is the main function).
-- Nothing else of interest: the rest are obfuscated strings or normal API calls and resources.
+- Nothing else of interest: the rest are obfuscated strings or normal API calls.

 ### 📥 Import Table